mikelinhas/mikelinhas.github.io/_posts/2017-10-27-Financials Portfolio Django.md

 ## Introduction

-I developed the financials portfolio app in 2017, as a means for my colleagues to share knowledge and insights on invertments.
+I developed the financials portfolio app in 2017, as a means for my colleagues and I to share knowledge and insights on investments.
 The idea was simple.
 Have an admin page where we can rate the companies and share info.

 **Django** has an integrated database and admin page design which helps you create and manage the app easily, from a user's point of view.
 On the other hand, Django's template design is far slower than other modern frontend frameworks.
 Therefore, I decided to develop the front-end with **ReactJS**.